remirror/remirror/docs/api/multishift/multishift.multishifthelpers.indexofitem.md

 ## MultishiftHelpers.indexOfItem() method

-Return the index of the provided item within the list of items. `-1` when not found
+Return the index of the provided item within the list of items.

 <b>Signature:</b>